 Benefits of Using Your IRA or 401k for a Portugal Golden Visa

-Using a Self-Directed IRA (SDIRA) or Solo 401(k) to invest in Portugal’s Golden Visa program offers U.S. investors a unique opportunity to combine retirement planning with international lifestyle benefits.
+Using a Self-Directed IRA (SDIRA) or Solo 401(k) to invest in Portugal’s Golden Visa Investment Fund offers U.S. investors a unique opportunity to combine retirement planning with international lifestyle benefits.
 Here’s what makes it so attractive:

 Tax-Deferred or Tax-Free Growth